-14.3 Make Up Examinations
+14.2 Make Up Examinations

-There is no make-up midterm exam in this course.
-If a student misses the regularly scheduled exam for any reason, and for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office), then the student will receive a modified and lengthen final exam which will be re-weighted to 70% of the course grade weight.
+The student must write a make-up exam if the regularly scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).

-If a student misses the regularly scheduled final exam for any reason, and for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office), then the student must write a make-up exam.
-The date and time of the final exam make-up will be set by the instructor, who will communicate the date to the student.
+The date and time of the make-up examination will be set by the instructor, who will communicate the date to the student.

 If a student is unable to meet the scheduled make-up as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling, and seeking a new make-up date with the instructor within a reasonable time frame.